 Artist's Background and Overall Artistic Objective

-Although he painted well-received abstracts for relaxation in college and grad school, computer scientist turned visual artist Gordon E. LYON acquired his formal art training later, starting in 1999 with drawing and painting classes of Washington area artist Doris Haskel.
-In 2006 he enrolled in art at Montgomery College, where he received a solid foundation that included theory, design and considerable studio experience.
+Although he painted abstracts for relaxation in college and grad school, computer scientist turned visual artist Gordon E. LYON acquired his formal art training later, starting in 1999 with drawing and painting classes of Washington area artist Doris Haskel.
+In 2006 he enrolled in art at Montgomery College, where he received a foundation that included theory, design and considerable studio experience.
 Lincoln Mudd's sculpture classes inspired a shift that now emphasizes three dimensional works.

 Many of Lyon's works show evidence of how they were fabricated (or painted).
 Additionally, an underlying motif runs through everything: